fawize/fawize/README.md

 - 👋 Hi, I’m @fawize
 - 👀 I’m interested in programming generally
 - 🌱 I’m currently learning node js bootstrap js HTML CSS
-- 💞️ I’m looking to collaborate on data analytics
+- 💞️ I have alot of interest in becoming a backend developer
 - 📫 How to reach me ...

 <!---